 - You can only collect damages if your degree of liability is less than the other driver’s.

-The last statement is most impactful for your case.
-Under New Jersey’s Comparative Negligence law, your degree of liability must not exceed that of the other driver’s in the accident in order for you to collect any damages.
+The last statement is the most impactful for your case.
+Under New Jersey’s Comparative Negligence law, your degree of liability must not exceed that of the other driver’s in the car accident in order for you to collect any damages.
 That means if you are partially at fault, you should make sure you demonstrate that the other driver carried more of the fault.
 Having an advocate who knows how to do this through the law is crucial.

 Get Reliable Legal Representation During This Time